gslab-econ/template/README.md

 #### Can I use my system-wide SCons installation?

 That's fine, but you'll need version 2.4.0 or later.
 Just switch `python run.py` to `scons`.
 Everything else stays the same.
-You can also skip the unzip step of the Quick start.
+You can also skip the unzip step of the Quick Start.

 Be aware that the [formatting of the cache](https://bitbucket.org/scons/scons/src/rel_2.5.1/src/CHANGES.txt?at=2.5.1&fileviewer=file-view-default#CHANGES.txt-60) changed in version 2.5.0 of SCons.
 A cache can get messy and fall out of sync if collaborators use a mix of older and newer versions.